windnode/WindNODE_ABW/docs/energy_system_model.rst

 Medium and low voltage distribution grids are not part of the grid model.
 District heating networks are not explicitly modelled but the heat demand of connected consumers is taken into account.

+.. _esm_sectors_label:

 Energy sectors and technologies
 -------------------------------

-On the electrical generation side, wind turbines, ground-mounted PV, roof-mounted PV, biogas plants, run-of-river plants, Combined-cycle gas turbines (CCGT), and simple-cycle gas turbines (SCGT) have been integrated as the most important technologies in the region.
+On the electrical generation side, wind turbines, ground-mounted PV, roof-mounted PV, biogas plants, run-of-river plants, combined-cycle gas turbines (CCGT), and simple-cycle gas turbines (SCGT) have been integrated as the most important technologies in the region.
 The heat generation includes decentralized conventional heating systems primarily based on natural gas, wood, and fuel oil.
-Four large district heating networks are located in the region which are fed by CCGT, CHP units, and gas boilers.
+Four large district heating networks are located in the region which are fed by CCGT, large CHP units, and gas-fired boilers.
+Small networks are not part of the model.
 The electrical and heat demand incorporates the residential, commercial, trade, services (CTS) and agricultural sector; for the industrial sector, only the electricity side is included.
 On the flexiblity side, the model integrates households with demand-side management, battery storages, and power-to-heat (heat pumps and electrical boilers). :numref:`map_abw_esys6` shows the model's components.

 .. _map_abw_esys6:
 .. figure:: images/map_abw_esys6.png